 Beacon in the Bay

-Chase Center, the state-of-the-art sports and entertainment complex in San Francisco’s Mission Bay neighborhood, is the first privately financed arena on private land in the modern era being host to nearly 200 events a year including Warriors basketball, concerts, family shows and more.
-The 18,000-plus seat arena anchors 11 acres of restaurants, cafes, offices, publicly accessible plazas and other amenities that the neighborhood formerly lacked and triggered the development of a 5.5-acre public park on the waterfront.
+Chase Center, the state-of-the-art sports and entertainment complex in San Francisco’s Mission Bay neighborhood, is the first privately financed arena on private land in the modern era being host to nearly 200 events a year including Warriors basketball, concerts, family shows, and more.
+The 18,000-plus seat arena anchors 11 acres of restaurants, cafes, offices, publicly accessible plazas, and other amenities that the neighborhood formerly lacked and triggered the development of a 5.5-acre public park on the waterfront.

-Chase Center, which officially opened its doors on September 3, 2019, will be a beacon in the Bay area for future growth and development.
+Chase Center, which officially opened its doors on September 3, 2019, will be a beacon in the Bay Area for future growth and development.
 Watch the timelapse video to get a behind-the-scenes look at the entire journey of this ground-breaking venue.

-- Complete and Commission
+- Design and Pre-Construct

 The search for a naming rights partner led CAA Sports Property Sales to JP Morgan Chase, a client of CAA's Brand Consulting group.
-JP Morgan Chase was looking for an expanded presence in the San Francisco Bay area and, over the course of negotiations, the two CAA Sports brands solidified a landmark 20-year deal to name the arena Chase Center.
+JP Morgan Chase was looking for an expanded presence in the San Francisco Bay Area and, over the course of negotiations, the two CAA Sports brands solidified a landmark 20-year deal to name the arena Chase Center.